saweeet/saweeet.github.io/content/en/cat-sitting.md

 - Please do send some videos of them each day, even if they're just lazying around.
 - You are free to give the cats treats to reward good behaviour like sitting or cuddling with you.
 It’s great for bonding.
 You can use Greenies found in their shelf in the pantry.
 We recommend the final treat for the day to be Greenies (e.g. just before you go to bed), it ‘brushes’ their teeth.
 If you give them a lot that day (e.g. >10 Greenies), consider reducing their dry dinner down from 20g to 15g.

+## Cat safety

+The following common items are toxic or fatal to cats:
+- garlic and onion
+- chives, leeks and shallots
+- lillies and tulips
+- chocolate
+- coffee
+- ibuprofen (NSAIDs), panadol and other medicines
+- rubber bands and hairties
+- essential oils

+Always keep medicines out of reach - e.g. return tablets to their boxes immediately after use.

+Avoid giving cats human food.
+This also prevents them from begging or stealing our food.

+Occasionally Laksa or Soba might vomit out a hairball.
+This is healthy and normal.
+You'll hear them before they do it.
+You can quickly move them to the floor if possible, for easier cleaning.

 ---
 # Automatic Devices